domenic/worm-scraper/README.md

 This project makes a lot of fixups to the original text, mostly around typos, punctuation, capitalization, and consistency.
 You can get a more specific idea of what these are via the code; there's [`convert-worker.js`](https://github.com/domenic/worm-scraper/blob/master/lib/convert-worker.js), where some things are handled generally, and [`substitutions.json`](https://github.com/domenic/worm-scraper/blob/master/lib/substitutions.json), for one-off fixes.

-This process is designed to be extensible, so if you notice any problems with the original text that you think should be fixed, file an issue to let me know, and we can update the fixup code so that the resulting eBook is improved.
+This process is designed to be extensible, so if you notice any problems with the original text that you think should be fixed, file an issue to let me know, and we can update the fixup code so that the resulting ebook is improved.
 (Or better yet, send a pull request!)